 The relationship between key bushings and key pins is of enormous importance to the feel and responsiveness of an action.
 Keys must be very firm (no wobble), but completely free (absolutely minimal friction).
 Maintaining this condition requires lubrication and various sizing and conditioning techniques.

 Key bushings should be lubricated from the very beginning.
 When installing bushings, Teflon powder can be applied to one side of the bushing felt before gluing it in place.
 [Choice of felt thickness is extremely important when replacing bushings.
 Fortunately, we have a good selection available these days.]
 With existing, new bushings, Teflon powder can be applied to bushings using a pipe cleaner.
+Bending it in half gives a larger surface and makes the process faster.
 Application should usually be followed with an iron, as the fibers of the pipe cleaner disturb the fibers of the bushings and create temporary high friction.
 Ironing sets the surface fibers and makes them smoother and more precise.

 With adequate lubrication, actual wear of the bushing felt is minimized, but it will still compact with use, leading to wobble.
 This can be corrected periodically (bushings resized to match the key pins) by steaming and ironing.
 Keys are placed in key clamps.
 A steamer is used to apply enough steam to swell the felt, not enough to loosen the glue joint.
-There is usually plenty of wiggle room between enough to swell and the amount needed to loosen glue.
-Steaming is followed immediately by a heated, thermostatically controlled bushing caul of the correct size.
+There is usually plenty of wiggle room between enough to swell and the amount needed to loosen the glue.
+Steaming is followed immediately by insertion of a heated, thermostatically controlled bushing caul of the correct size.
 I use a Conair portable steamer (intended for clothing), about \$35 at Target.
 About 2 - 3 seconds per bushing suffices (this is not enough time for glue to soften and penetrate the felt).
 As a rule, I move the steamer over a number of bushings fairly quickly (one second per bushing), then repeat once or twice.
 I do a key clamp worth of one bushing (front or balance) at a time, and follow with the caul, a quick insertion of less than one second.
-Insert the caul corner first, to avoid dislodging any bushings.
+Insert the caul corner first, into the center of the bushing, to avoid dislodging any bushings.
 When all bushings have been treated this way, I go through each bushing with the caul again, about one second each.